ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/Converting-to-New-Style-Tips-and-Gotchas.md

 # Converting to the new style: tips and gotchas
 These are things to keep in mind when converting an existing OPI from the old style to the new one:

 * When copying the properties of a widget to another, it is VERY easy to miss out on things such as Actions, Rules, Scripts, Limits, etc. Missing properties will alter the behaviour of the widget!
-The SAFEST OPTION is to take an existing widget and just change all its colours/fonts/size properties to match those in the template opi.
+The **safest option** is to take an existing widget and just change all its colours/fonts/size properties to match those in the template opi.
 * You can select multiple widgets of the same type and change their properties in one go!
 (Use with care: don't change behavioural properties!)
-* Different widget type (don't miss properties when converting!): many old style OPIs use the Native Text widget for labels and titles.
+* Different widget type (**don't miss properties** when converting!): many old style OPIs use the Native Text widget for labels and titles.
 In the template we only use Labels: Native Text doesn't seem to offer any advantage apart from a prettier border (which we rarely use) and prettier tooltip, and it has the disadvantage that text is selectable with a flashing cursor, which seems to indicate the text is editable when it's not.
-* Different widget type (don't miss properties when converting!): the template uses Native Buttons instead of normal Action Buttons, so they automatically change colour when selecting/hovering over them.
+* Different widget type (**don't miss properties** when converting!): the template uses Native Buttons instead of normal Action Buttons, so they automatically change colour when selecting/hovering over them.
 They also look more consistent with combo boxes.
 * Please check the OPI against [colour blindness design guidelines](Designing-for-Colour-Blindness); in particular, review line styles in graphs.